Nagasaki in 1 Day

 Nagasaki Atomic Bomb Museum

-It’s not as easy to locate as you might imagine, as it’s in a large multipurpose building which houses the town hall and the library.
-Entry costs Y200.
+The museum is not as easy to locate as you might imagine.
+It’s located inside a large, multipurpose building, which also houses the town hall and the library.

 Nagasaki Atomic Bomb Museum